Aquib349/document-agent/README.md

 The goal of this repo is to provide the simplest implementation of a deep research agent - e.g. an agent that can refine its research direction over time and deep dive into a topic.
 Goal is to keep the repo size at <500 LoC so it is easy to understand and build on top of.

-If you like this project, please consider starring it and giving me a follow on [X/Twitter](https://x.com/dzhng).
-This project is sponsored by [Aomni](https://aomni.com).

 ## How It Works

 ```mermaid